RaheemAmer/Self-study/Notes/Side-Notes.md

 alert( Boolean("") ); // false
 alert( Boolean("0") ); // true
 alert( Boolean(" ") ); // spaces, also true (any non-empty string is true)</code>

+43. Async, Defer, Preload - Note: Async, and Defer are attributes to be used on external scripts.

+44.